MUSIC COLUMN: Which one’s Pink? Two concert films fill the Floyd void

 “Pigs” originally referenced British morality campaigner Mary Whitehouse, but Waters reconfigured it to critique our current commander in chief with an accompanying multimedia onslaught.
 Several concertgoers bailed during this performance of this politically charged protest song in Tulsa.

-Floyd fans are fairly split between Team Roger and Team Gilmour.
-The artistic tension created an incredibly chemistry in Pink Floyd’s classic years.
+Floyd fans are fairly split between Team Waters and Team Gilmour.
+The artistic tension created an incredible chemistry in Pink Floyd’s classic years.
 Like any championship team, the group was greater than the sum of its parts.
 Check out Floyd’s “Live 8” reunion in 2005 for proof.

 “Animals” marked Floyd’s last fully engaged, collaborative band effort.
-Waters announced a multichannel mix of the 1977 album was forthcoming, but it’s been delayed due to Floydian infighting.
+Waters announced a multichannel mix of the 1977 album was forthcoming in 2018, but it’s been delayed due to Floydian infighting.

 Gilmour prefers to have Andy Jackson engineer surround remixes (see “The Later Years” boxed set), while Waters prefers James Guthrie.
 Jackson’s 5.1 mixes of “Meddle” and “Obscured by Clouds” were pulled from “The Early Years” boxed set and are not yet commercially released.